salameaz/Evaluation-of-the-code-quality-generated-by-Generative-AI/README.md

  5. **Ranking and Comparison**
-   - Choosing the TOP 2 form all of the evaluation metrics
+   - Choosing the TOP 2 form all of the evaluation metrics, and continue with the main experiment with bigger sample(30)

 6. **Continue the same steps as before and at the end conduct a Statistical Testing using T-test for the readability and Mann-Whitney U for the correctness and the complexity**